 Mr. Binh explained: “The first problem to be taken into account is the lease strategy, the business strategy of retail units has also had a certain change after the pandemic period.
 There are many retailers that realize the potential of the e-commerce field and have begun to gradually shift their operations to e-commerce.
 The physical business premises are no longer the number one priority, so commercial centers are required to adjust the lessee subjects, rental conditions, rental area, etc., to attract suitable lessees.

-For example, many retail units have been affected by the pandemic recently, but Savills data shows that units such as supermarkets have high revenue of up to 20%.
-Supermarket premises are often preferential in terms of rent or have lower rents than other retail units because the supermarkets need to use a large rental area.
+s need to use a large rental area.
 The supermarkets also help to attract other retailers to co-rent the commercial centers and in fact a supermarket is a must-have utility of any commercial center or complex project.
 During the pandemic, people's demand for shopping for essential items in supermarkets has increased, leading to a significant increase in revenue of supermarkets."

 Supermarket premises are often preferential in terms of rent or have lower rents than other retail units because supermarkets need to use s large rental area.